ronaldoussoren/altgraph/doc/objectgraph.rst

       when there is a reference from the root to the node (either directly or through another node)

+.. method:: ObjectGraph.nodes()

+   Yield all nodes in the graph.

 .. method:: ObjectGraph.get_edges(node)

    Returns two iterators that yield the nodes reaching by